 Welcome to our speaker series!
 The Ocean Allies speaker series aims to connect you with experts in equity, diversity, and inclusion topics to support you and Canada’s ocean sector!

-What we’ll do: The first half of the session will begin with Anya opening the session with a presentation (topic TBD), followed by an open Q&A session!
-The second half of the session will give you an opportunity to network with Anya, and people within Canada’s ocean sector.
+What we’ll do: The first half of the session will begin with Eleanor opening the session with a presentation on Gender equity, followed by an open Q&A session!
+The second half of the session will give you an opportunity to network with Stephanie, and people within Canada’s ocean sector.

 Join the conversation via zoom https://us02web.zoom.us/j/87065740621